diferma0151/sample_repo/developers/RepositoryAccess.md

 * how to call workbench from sub dialogs?
 * drop `thgrepository` extension
 * command server over ssh link
+* show command to be executed in log widget instead of separate "Hg command" text box
 * ...

 ## Issues to Consider